 Call For Papers

-Innovation in Music 2021 will be held at the Royal College of Music, Stockholm, Sweden on 02 - 04 December 2021.
-A Routledge conference proceedings book will be published in 2022.
+Innovation in Music 2022 will be held at the Royal College of Music, Stockholm, Sweden on 24 - 26 March 2022.
+A Routledge conference proceedings book will be published after the event.

 The theme remains wide for contributions, but with a titled theme of “Music Production: International Perspectives”

 Innovation in Music welcomes academics, creatives, producers, artists, industry professionals, technology developers and equipment manufacturers to come together and submit abstracts for consideration on a wide range of topics including:

 Innovative music creation and performance